Yui-Arthur/tensorRT-with-nano/yolov8/README.md

 # --output-shape is the model output size & define when the yolov8 training
 # --data is the yolov8 training yaml used to get class name
 # --source is the inference target : 0,1,2 => webcam / .jpg .png => image / .mp4 => video
-# --imgsz/output-shape can get in yolov8_trt.ipynb or  onnx2trt.py
 # --show show the result

+# imgsz/output-shape can get from yolov8_trt.ipynb or  onnx2trt.py

 # run with img
 sudo python3 yolov8/nano/yolov8_trt_inference.py \